 Afternoon Swim Workout

-You cannot eat lunch and then go swimming immediately; therefore, it's critical to have a snack at least one to one and a half hours before exercising.
+You cannot eat lunch and then go swimming immediately; therefore, I recommend having a snack at least one to one and a half hours before exercising.

 Try snacking on these: